kubeovn/docs/docs/advance/overlay-with-route.en.md

 If the peer host and the container host are not in the same layer 2 network, you need to configure the corresponding rules on the router.

+*Note*: Specifying an IP for a single node may lead to single point of failure.
+To achieve fast failover, Keepalived can be used to set up a VIP for multiple nodes, and the next hop of the route can be directed to the VIP.

 In some virtualized environments, the virtual network identifies asymmetric traffic as illegal traffic and drops it.
 In this case, you need to adjust the `gatewayType` of the Subnet to `centralized` and set the next hop to the IP of the `gatewayNode` node during route setup.